 Horses are social creatures, so they need other horses to keep them company.
 Here's what to keep in mind to make sure your horse or pony gets enough social time.
 As well as, what to remember when you're introducing them to others they haven't met before.

 They shouldn't be kept alone in individual paddocks or pens.

-- Horses should be allowed as much time as possible in paddocks interacting freely with other horses.
-Isolated horses may experience high levels of stress which can lead to abnormal behaviour.
+Give your horse as much time as possible in paddocks to interact freely with others.
+Isolated horses may get very stressed, which can lead to abnormal behaviour.

-- To minimise aggression, horses should be kept in the same groups each time they are let out into paddocks.
+To minimise aggression, keep horses in the same groups each time they're let out into paddocks.

-- Sufficient space should be available to allow horses to get away from others and avoid being cornered.
-The whole group should be checked for signs of injury more frequently than normal.
+You should give your horse enough space to allow them to get away from others and avoid being cornered.
+Check the group for signs of injury more frequently than normal.